BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations: Experiments

 The open-loop E2E results are evaluated on the nuScenes validation set~\cite{caesar2020nuscenes}.
 The results on the L2 error metric at \SI{1}{\second}, \SI{2}{\second}, and \SI{3}{\second} are shown in \cref{tab:e2e_merged_unified}.

-Both distilled models show a clear improvement over the baseline at all time horizons, indicating the potential of BEVLM distillation in reducing the error in imitating human trajectories.
-However, as shown in prior works~\cite{dauner2023parting, li2024ego, dauner2024navsim, cao2025pseudo}, open-loop evaluation provides limited signal about real-world performance, especially in safety-critical scenarios.
+On UniAD, both distilled models show a clear improvement over the baseline at all time horizons.
+The same trend holds on VAD, where the distilled encoder reduces the average L2 from 0.82 to 0.74.
+Together, these results indicate the potential of BEVLM distillation in reducing the error of imitating human trajectories across both pipelines.
+However, as shown in prior works~\cite{dauner2023parting, li2024ego, dauner2024navsim, cao2025pseudo}, open-loop evaluation provides limited signal about real-world performance.
 Additionally, the original nuScenes dataset includes scenarios where the ego is mostly moving straight~\cite{li2024ego, xie2025drivebench}.
 Therefore, the improvement in closed-loop safety-critical scenarios is not well understood.